splineclaw/e621dl/README.md

 If you have any ideas for how things might work better, or about features you'd like to see in the future, open an issue and I will try to read it as soon as possible.

 ## Donations
-Since this script was initially written by @wwyaiykycnf I will leave their donation section exactly the way they left it before I forked the repository.
+Since this script was initially written by @wwyaiykycnf I will leave their donation section as it was before I forked the repository.

 If you've benefitted from this *free* project, why not [buy me something on Amazon?](http://amzn.com/w/20RZIUHXLO6R4) There's tons of cheap bullshit on there I would totally get a kick out of owning.